ghaskins/shasummary/README.md

 Example
 ===
-In this example, we will use the built-in "make testdata" facility to generate some test files to play around with
+In this example, we will use the built-in "make testdata" facility to generate some test files to play around with.

 Generate the Test Data
 ====